Syncline-blip/Power-Simulator/README.md

 ## Other Information
-To see the thought proccess, breakdown and a tutorial on how to use the program, please read the documents 'Report.pdf' and 'Investigation.pdf'
+To see the thought proccess, breakdown and a tutorial on how to use the program, please read the documents 'Usage.pdf' and 'Investigation.pdf'